Does your dog suffer from yeast infections, ear infections, excessive scratching etc?

 All Kibble foods will contain some carbohydrates but some low quality foods will have rice or wheat as the main ingredient so the quality of the food can make a huge difference.
 The easiest way to make sure is to do what we’ve always advocated and turn over the packet and look at the ingredients.
 If one of these high carbohydrate ingredients is high up on the list of ingredients it could well be causing your dog’s issues.
 A great thing to remember for this is the higher the meat content of the food, the less percentage of the food there is remaining for carbohydrates.

 If you decide to eradicate carbohydrates from your dog’s diet entirely the best thing to do is feed what’s called a prey model.
-A prey model simple put means just meat, bone and offal.
-We’ve had a lot of success with people who feed a raw diet and their dog is still prone to ear infections and scratching moving over to a prey model diet.
-In the vast majority of cases the prey model diet has stopped or reduced these issues.
+Simply put, a prey model means just meat, bone and offal.
+We’ve had a lot of success with people whose dogs are prone to ear infections and scratching moving over to a prey model diet.
+In the vast majority of cases the prey model diet has significantly reduced or even stopped these issues entirely.

-There are non dietary measures you can take as well.
-Both coconut oil and apple cider vinegar are brilliant when applied topically when applied directly to the infected or irritated areas.
+There are many non-dietary measures you can take as well.
+Both coconut oil and apple cider vinegar are brilliant when applied topically to the infected or irritated areas.
 They can also be added in small amounts to the dog’s food.
 Going back to what we said at the start please do consult with your vet before doing this especially if your dog is very prone to these infections as there could also be an underlying issue which needs to be looked at.